pret/pokered/FEATURES.md

 - The fifth page contains 6 additional pokemon whose front sprites can be customized.

 ## Quality of Life Enhancements
+- Stone evos have full movesets
+- Trade evos evolve at level 37
 - The overworld runs at a smoother framerate.
 - Bag size increased to 30 up from 20
 - You can deposit items to your PC directly from the items menu by pressing START on the item you wish to deposit.
 Technology is amazing!
 Now items can be stored wirelessly!